piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Olstrom, Elinor. *Governing the Commons: The Evolution of Institutions for Collective Action*, Cambridge: Cambridge University Press, 1990.

-+ *ed.* Oram, Andy. *Peer-to—Peer—Harnessing the Benefits of a Disruptive Technology*, Cambridge, Mass.: O’Reilly, 2001.
++ *ed.* Oram, Andy. *Peer-to—Peer—Harnessing the Benefits of a Disruptive Technology*, Cambridge, Mass.: O'Reilly, 2001.

 + Pashukanis, Evgeny. *The General Theory of Law and Marxism*, New Brunswick, NJ: Transaction Publishers, 2002.

 + Patterson, Lyman. *Copyright in Historical Perspective*, Nashville: Vanderbilt University Press, 1968.

-+ Perelman, Michael. *Class Warfare in the Information Age*, New York: St. Martin’s Press, 1998.
++ Perelman, Michael. *Class Warfare in the Information Age*, New York: St. Martin's Press, 1998.
  + *The Innovation of Capitalism—Classical Political Economy and the Secret History of Primitive Accumulation*, Durham: Duke University Press, 2000.
  + *Steal This Idea--Intellectual Property Rights and the Corporate Confiscations of Creativity*, New York: Palgrave, 2002.